airalab/robonomics-wiki/docs/wschool2021-build-dapp-interface.md

 ![Dapp Interface changing step 15](./images/build-dapp-interface/dapp-15.gif "Dapp Interface changing step 15")

-I want to clarify with interface that with these elements we start some device, lets visualize it.
+I want to clarify with interface that with these elements we start some device, let's visualize it.
 I've chosen drone, and will toggle classes according to `item.parameter`.

 Create new property in `data`:
 ```JS